weaviate-tutorials/scalable-ai-workshop/README.md

 ollama version is 0.3.8
 ```

-Then, run the following command:
+Run the following command to set up the workshop, and delete your existing collection data.

 ```shell
 python workshop_setup.py --provider ollama